-I received a free rug from Lorena Canals in order to write this review.
+I received a rug from Lorena Canals in order to write this review.
 I hope you enjoy reading about this awesome company as much as I enjoy my new rug!

 Lorena Canals Washable Rugs Review